Freight rates: Trucking rates per mile 2023

 If you own a trucking business, then you’re probably always on the go.
 But as most small business owners know, there are times where you need to stop and make sure that your business is bringing in the revenue it should be.

-In this guide, you’ll find out what is the going rate for trucking per mile and get a refresher on the industry terms to remember as you navigate truck rates.
+In this guide, you’ll find out what current trucking rates per mile are and get a refresher on the industry terms to remember as you navigate truck rates.

 How to figure out truck freight rates

 Like other trades jobs, there is a lot that goes into determining the best trucking rate per mile for your business.

 Our findings show that not only do you have to constantly monitor your fuel spend as well as supply and demand, but you also have to take into account your fixed costs.

 But let’s start with the basics for truck rates per mile.

 A truck freight rate is a price a shipper or broker will pay you, the carrier, to haul a load.
 The concept is simple, but our research indicates that trucking rates per mile can vary significantly depending on the time of year and current fuel prices.